 - Assemble the cake.
 Pour the filling on top of the crust in the springform pan and spread it evenly, smoothing out the top.
 Tap out any air bubbles.

-- Chill.
-Cover the springform pan with a piece of paper towel (to trap any condensation), and then double-wrap the entire springform pan with plastic wrap for the best chance of preserving the cake's taste and texture.
+- Freeze.
+Cover the springform pan with a piece of paper towel (to trap any condensation), then double-wrap the entire springform pan with plastic wrap to preserve the cake’s taste and texture.
 Transfer the wrapped cake to the freezer for at least 6 hours, ideally overnight.
-The more frozen the cake, the easier and cleaner the removal from the pan.
+The more frozen the cake, the easier and cleaner the removal from the springform pan.

 How to Serve Chocolate Cheesecake

-Once the cheesecake is properly chilled (it needs to be very firm), release the clamp and remove the band.
+Once the cheesecake is properly chilled, release the clamp and remove the band.
 You can either lift out the round base or place the springform pan on a wide jar and drop down the band.
 The cheesecake should have a smooth, clean-sided finish.
 You can keep it on the base or transfer it to a platter.

 If you let the cheesecake freeze fully, it will be very firm straight out of the freezer.
-So, let it thaw briefly before slicing, for 10-15 minutes.
+So, let it thaw briefly, for 10-15 minutes, before slicing.
 Top the cheesecake with some shaved chocolate or chocolate ribbons right before serving.

 How to Store Chocolate Cheesecake